joemaller/vagrant-dev-box/README.md

 1. Clone this repository
 2. `Vagrant up`

 Some Windows machines will need to manually run the provisioner with `vagrant provision` also.
+(Windows is probably broken right now.)

 The VM can be fully configured with settings in the [vagrant/ansible_config.yml][ansible_config] file.
 Start there if you need to customize something.

+###Experimental SSHFS shared directory
+The latest commits switched to using SSHFS to mount the shared folder that Apache serves from.
+This hasn't been extensively tested yet, but I'm starting to use this across all my projects so any kinks should be worked out shortly.

+SSH must be enabled on the host machine for this to work.

 ### What's included

-It's a pretty boring stack:
+The software stack isn't revolutionary, but it works well:

 * Apache 2.2.x
 * PHP 5.4.x
 * MariaDB
+* Node.js with Yeoman (Grunt, Bower and Yo)

-Debugging tools are included (and can be disabled):
+PHP Debugging tools are included (and can be disabled):

 * [Xdebug][]
 * [XHProf][]